nymlab/vectis/README.md

 ```sh
 make deploy
 ```

+The deployment of the DAO on the host chain has the following steps:

+1. _Relayer_: Creates channels between Dao-tunnel and Remote-tunnel
+1. Upload all required contracts (in ./upload.ts) to dao chain + remote chains
+   1. Host: Factory, Govec, Proxy, Dao-tunnel, Dao contracts
+   1. Remote: Remote-Factory, Proxy, Remote-tunnel
+1. _DAO Chain_: Instantiate Govec contract (with admin having initial balance for proposing for DAO to deploy Factory)
+1. _DAO Chain_: Instantiate dao-core contract (which will instantiate one proposal module and one vote module contracts)
+   - note: vote contracts also instantiates a new staking contract as we use staked-balance for voting
+1. _DAO Chain_: Admin propose and execute on DAO to deploy factory and Dao-tunnel contracts
+1. _Remote Chain_: Remote Admin instantiate Remote-tunnel with Dao-tunnel as port and connection Id from step 1
+1. _DAO Chain_: Admin propose and execute on DAO to allow ibc-connection to the Remote-tunnel
+1. _DAO Chain_: Admin propose and execute on DAO to deploy remote-factory
+1. _Remote Chain_: Execute instantiate remote-factory
+1. _DAO Chain_: Admin updates Govec staking address to the staking contract in step 4.
+1. _DAO Chain_: Admin updates Govec minter address to the factory contract addr and dao-tunnel addr
+1. _DAO Chain_: Admin updates Govec contract DAO_ADDR as DAO
+1. _DAO Chain_: Admin updates Govec contract admin as DAO (for future upgrades)
+1. _DAO Chain_: Admin unstakes and burn its govec (exits system)

 After upload and deploy contracts it will check the contract have the right checksum and the contracts have DAO as admin.

 #### Native Local Node

 ##### Juno Option